shepkeira/LIMS/README.md

 1. Ensure the docker container is running.
 2. If there is already a backup file in the container, we must delete that first as the backup process will not overwrite any existing files with the same name.
-    1. Enter bash in the docker image with `docker exec -it limsimage_db_1 bash`
+   1. Enter bash in the docker image with `docker exec -it lims_db_server bash`
    2. Delete the existing backup file with `rm /var/opt/mssql/backup/lims_db_init.bak`.
 There will be no response message if it completed successfully.
       (If you get `no such file` error then the file did not exist, and you are fine to continue)
-3. To create a new backup file, from a new terminal (in the LIMS_IMAGE directory) run `docker exec -it limsimage_db_1 /opt/mssql-tools/bin/sqlcmd -S localhost -U SA -P 'Lab_rats2021' -Q "BACKUP DATABASE [lims_db] TO DISK = N'/var/opt/mssql/backup/lims_db_init.bak' WITH NOFORMAT, NOINIT, NAME = 'lims_db', SKIP, NOREWIND, NOUNLOAD, STATS = 10"`
+3. To create a new backup file, from a new terminal (in the LIMS_IMAGE directory) run `docker exec -it lims_db_server /opt/mssql-tools/bin/sqlcmd -S localhost -U SA -P 'Lab_rats2021' -Q "BACKUP DATABASE [lims_db] TO DISK = N'/var/opt/mssql/backup/lims_db_init.bak' WITH NOFORMAT, NOINIT, NAME = 'lims_db', SKIP, NOREWIND, NOUNLOAD, STATS = 10"`
-4. Copy the backup file from the container to the host (this will replace the existing backup file in `db/data/`) with `docker cp limsimage_db_1:/var/opt/mssql/backup/lims_db_init.bak LIMS_IMAGE/db/data`
+4. Copy the backup file from the container to the host (this will replace the existing backup file in `db/data/`) with `docker cp lims_db_server:/var/opt/mssql/backup/lims_db_init.bak LIMS_IMAGE/db/data`

 ### Creating new superusers and accessing the admin site